jacksund/simmate/docs/parameters.md

 --------------------------

-## convergence_limit
+## convergence_cutoff
 For evolutionary searches, the search will be considered converged when the best structure is not changing by this amount (in eV).
-In order to officially signal the end of the search, the best structure must survive within this convergence limit for a specific number of new individuals -- this is controlled by the `limit_best_survival`.
+In order to officially signal the end of the search, the best structure must survive within this convergence limit for a specific number of new individuals -- this is controlled by the `best_survival_cutoff`.
 The default of 1meV is typically sufficient and does not need to be changed.
-More often, users should update `limit_best_survival` instead.
+More often, users should update `best_survival_cutoff` instead.

 === "yaml"
     ``` yaml
-    convergence_limit: 0.005
+    convergence_cutoff: 0.005
     ```
 === "toml"
     ``` toml
-    convergence_limit = 0.005
+    convergence_cutoff = 0.005
     ```
 === "python"
     ``` python
-    convergence_limit = 0.005
+    convergence_cutoff = 0.005
     ```

 --------------------------